laughinghan/git-subhistory/README.md

     |                          |    |                          |    |                          |    |                          |
     |__________________________|    |__________________________|    |__________________________|    |__________________________|

-We can split out the commit history of just Sub in `path/to/sub/`:

-    $ ../git-subhistory.sh split path/to/sub/ -b subproj
+We can split out the commit history of just Sub in `path/to/sub/` by doing `git-subhistory split path/to/sub/ -b subproj`, which also creates a new branch `subproj` to point to it.
+This results in 2 disconnected histories, untouched `master` and sparkly new `subproj`:
-    Rewrite 6285d3c68b3eb5f0cd2cb8c376c0d83a0f2b7c0a (2/2)
-    Ref 'refs/heads/subproj' was rewritten

-    Split out history of path/to/sub/ to subproj (also SPLIT_HEAD)

-We now have 2 disconnected histories, the untouched `master` branch, and a new `subproj` branch, with the history of just the stuff inside `path/to/sub/`:

                                                                                                     [HEAD]
     [initial commit]                                                                                [master]